silviucpp/erluap/README.md

 ### Tests

-In order to run the tests just use `make ct` from project root after you compiled and got the deps (`rebar get-deps && rebar compile`)
+In order to run the tests just use `make ct` from project root after you compiled and got the deps using `rebar`

 [1]:https://github.com/ua-parser
 [2]:https://github.com/ua-parser/uap-cpp